Weather-Station-Software/live-weather-station/readme.txt

 Just set it, insert (in a page or an article) the provided shortcodes.
 And it works!

 = How does it work? =
-Once you have connected the plugin to your Netatmo account (via the dashboard of your WordPress site), the data you have access to (your stations, plus all those for which you have permission) are collected every 10 minutes and stored in the database of your WordPress site.
+Once you have connected the plugin to your Netatmo account (via the dashboard of your WordPress site), the data you have access to (your stations, plus all those for which you have permission) are collected every 5 minutes and stored in the database of your WordPress site.
 For OpenWeatherMap the process is the same: after entering your free API key, the weather data are collected every 15 minutes and stored in the database of your WordPress site.
 The various controls and viewers (like widgets, LCD panel, gauges, etc.) now will get their data from this database with the certainty of having fresh and cached data.

-= Supported data, devices & modules =
+= Supported data, devices, modules & services =
 Live Weather Station supports all measured values coming from OpenWeatherMap excluding UV index, brightness and radiations.
 It supports all current devices and modules from Netatmo.
 This includes, in addition to the main station base: